skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/vmware.md

 Before making changed to the host configuration, it is always a good idea to properly shutdown the server.
 Make sure you the host is stopped before updating `.vmx` file, and **remember** to take a backup prior to making changes.

-To find out where all the `vmx` files are, run the following command in the CLI:
+To find out where all the `vmx` files are, run the following command in the CLI from the root folder:

 ```
 find . -type f -name "*.vmx"